Lunarequest/cloudflare-DDNS/CONTRIBUTING.md

 ## Contributing Fixes

-If you are interested in writing code to fix issues or add features, open a PR or issue to add or bring up the issue. please ensure all code is run through the [black linter](https://github.com/psf/black) to ensure all the code is the same.
+If you are interested in writing code to fix issues or add features, open a PR or issue to add or bring up the issue. please ensure all code is run through the [black linter](https://github.com/psf/black).

 # Thank You